cmu-mars/cmu-robotics/documents/swagger-yaml/cp1-ta.md

 ### POST /perturb/place_obstacle

 #### Description
-if the test is running, place an obstacle on the map
+if the test is running, then place an obstacle on the map

 #### Parameters